stefanotorresi/facile-it.github.io/content/blog/eng/message-pack-an-alternative-to-json.md

 }
 ```

-To easily profiling our scripts we can run them as below:
+To easily profile our scripts we can run them as below:

 ```sql
 aiace:msgpack parallel$ time node test_parse_json.js